hacl-star/hacl-star/README.EverCrypt.md

 Furthermore, EverCrypt offers an (*agile*) API that makes it simple to switch between algorithms (e.g., from SHA2 to SHA3).

+EverCrypt is written and verified using the [F\*] programming language, then compiled to a mixture of C (using a dedicated compiler, [KreMLin]) and assembly.

 EverCrypt's formal verification involves using software tools to analyze *all possible behaviors* of a program and prove mathematically that they comply with the code's specification (i.e., a machine-readable description of the